Westbridge in the Christian Valley

 - Fresh-water fishing is regulated in BC and fishing licenses are required.
 Visit Boating & Fishing for information on Christina Lake tackle shops, and local regulations

-- Visit Trails for more information about hiking and biking The Great Trail and other area trails
+- Visit Trails for more information about hiking and biking The Trans Canada Trail and other area trails

 - Winter Recreation offers additional information on snowmobiling and skiing in Boundary Country